NrgXnat/xsync/README.md

 # ChangeLog #
+Version 1.3.3 As of February 4, 2019

+Fixes to make XSync compatible with XNAT 1.7.5.

 Version 1.3.2.1 As of May 2, 2018

 Minor bugfix release to fix compatibility issue with other plugins that supply an ExecutorService bean